 For me, travelling is a lifelong passion for seeking adventure, discovering new places and collecting new experiences.
 I travel because I am curious.
 I am curious about people, their cultures, how others live, what they believe, and how they see us.

 I also hope to make a difference through my travel photography.
 I want to raise awareness about the environment and human rights in some of the countries I have visited.
 It is my hope that people realise that we have a beautiful world and we should protect it.
-For this reason, a percentage of the sales that I make through this website will go to the Australian Himalayan Foundation or to the Australian Marine Conservation Society.

 Every trip enriches me and expands and changes me.
 I discover more about myself.